Fishing Links with Dynamite blue

 Absolutely not.

-I’d estimate that a single link from a super high authority site >DA 75 is worth more than 5-10 links from a lower authority website (DA 30)
+A single link from a super high authority site (DA 75+) is worth more than 5-10 links from a lower authority website (DA 30).

 Landing real high authority links is incredibly difficult, which is why legitimate link building agencies will charge high fees for the service.